hornster02/hornster02/README.md

 <br/>
 -system recovery can also be done by extracting it to a disk (7-Zip) and finally repairing boot if necessary (BootICE)

-System backup can also be done via WinRAR (it's data like any other, just watch out for NTFS security and links), benefits are
+System backup can also be done via WinRAR (it's data like any other, just ⚠️watch out for NTFS security and links), benefits are
 <br/>
 -independence on obscure backup software, universality
 <br/>